 Some basic knowledge of data protection law and key principles and terminology would be beneficial in order to fully benefit from the training.

 What is the Format of URM’s CDP Course?

 URM delivers the CDP Course as both a public schedule and ‘closed’ training course for specific organisations.
 If you attend our public schedule courses, these are either classroom, face-to-face courses or on-line, instructor-led courses.

 URM’s CDP course leans heavily on discussions, exercises and real-life scenarios which are designed to help interpret some of the more challenging concepts and help you apply them back in your work environment.

 The course is also designed to encourage debate and the sharing of knowledge and experience.

-Exercises take place during the 3 days, as well as mock exams each day to ensure you are well prepared to take and pass the BCS administered 1-hour exam on the final afternoon.
+Exercises take place during the training and you will have the opportunity to sit mock exams each day to ensure you are well prepared to take and pass the BCS administered 1-hour exam.

-The training day typically runs from 9 am to 5 pm, although you will have numerous opportunities to raise queries with URM’s trainer outside of these hours.
+The training is across 3 days and typically runs from 9 am to 5 pm, although you will have numerous opportunities to raise queries with URM’s trainer outside of these hours.